-LOVINGLY BRAIDED AND SHIPPED CURRENTLY WITHIN 6-7 DAYS!
+LOVINGLY BRAIDED AND SHIPPED WITHIN 3-5 DAYS CURRENTLY!

 What is the best pitch of whistle for me and my dog?